Rhino Protection, Botswana

 The rhino is an acutely endangered species.
 A rapid increase in poaching over the last few years has greatly depleted the remaining population in southern Africa.
 With a reputation for rescuing rhinos spanning 20 years, Wilderness Safaris has created a new rhino nucleus on Chief's Island in Botswana, which now mates and multiplies successfully.

-The resettlement of individual animals must be planned for the long term and carried out with great care under strict secrecy.
-Donations are primarily used for transport, but also for the training of ‘anti-poaching’ teams, which protect the animals in their new home.
+The resettlement of individual animals had to be planned for the long term and was carried out with great care under strict secrecy.
+Our initial donations were primarily used for transport.
+In a second step, the aim is to finance the monitoring and protection of rhinos in Botswana.

 Our goal is to continuously finance these projects and to support them with a constant sum every year.
 This facilitates the annual planning for our partners in Africa.